mongodb/specifications/source/connection-string/connection-string-spec.md

   the driver MUST interpret the key as `TOKEN_RESOURCE` and the value as `mongodb://foo`.

-  Drivers MUST document that if keys or values contain a comma (",") they MUST not be provided as part of the connection string, since it would interfere with parsing.
+  For any option key-value pair that may contain a comma (such as `TOKEN_RESOURCE`), drivers MUST document that: a value containing a comma (",") MUST NOT be provided as part of the connection string.
+This prevents use of values that would interfere with parsing.

 Any invalid Values for a given key MUST be ignored and MUST log a WARN level message.
 For example: